-Taking responsibility for the environment and local community has been an important part of the broader commitment of the Rezidor Hotel Group to sustainable development for many years.
+Taking responsibility for the environment and local community has been an important part of the broader commitment of the Carlson Rezidor Hotel Group to sustainable development for many years.
 In 2001, this commitment was fortified and placed within the scope of a programme called Responsible Business (RB).
-Each hotel has a unique RB Action Plan covering such areas such community outreach, environmental improvement, employee well-being and health and safety.
+Each hotel has a unique RB Action Plan covering such areas such community outreach, environmental improvement, employee well-being, and health and safety.

-The hotels are engaged with both local charity groups and the corporate international charity organisation recognised by the Rezidor Hotel Group, the World Childhood Foundation.
+The hotels are engaged with both local charity groups and the corporate international charity organisation recognised by the Carlson Rezidor Hotel Group, the World Childhood Foundation.
 The mission of this foundation is to defend the rights of the child and to promote better living conditions for vulnerable and exploited children at risk all over the world.

-This world-class energy solution was designed to cut CO2 emissions and minimise impact on the environment and climate change.
+This world-class energy solution was designed to cut CO2 emissions and to minimise impact on the environment and climate change.
 This approach to energy preservation is not typical when it comes to building construction; instead, inspiration was drawn from the process industry to create an energy-efficient solution.

 Both the Radisson Blu Waterfront Hotel and Stockholm Waterfront Congress Centre has received the Green Key eco-label.